-The Dover Medical Centre provides a general practice with Dr Eve Merfield, Dr Patrick O’Sullivan and Dr Martes Alison.
+The Dover Medical Centre provides a general practice with Dr Eve Merfield, Dr Patrick O’Sullivan and Dr Rachel Jaeger.

 The Dover Medical Centre provides a wide array of information and services is easily accessible and has a philosophy to provide thoughtful medical care to families by keeping up-to-date with medical innovations and bringing you efficient personal service.